Skip to content

 Speaking at the UN was Péter Szijjártó, the Minister of Foreign Affairs and Trade of Hungary.
 Credit: UN Photo/Laura Jarriel

-There is no solution on the battlefield, he told the UNGA on September 25.
-Instead, an immediate ceasefire and the start of peace talks is the only way forward.
+There is no solution on the battlefield, he told the UNGA General Debate on Sept.
+25. Instead, an immediate ceasefire and the start of peace talks are the only way forward.
 He reminded the assembly that the art of diplomacy is the “capacity to talk to those with whom you disagree” and rejected the idea of restricting talks (as Ukraine has demanded in its Russia-free “peace discussions").

 This post is for paying subscribers only